jdgrogan338/Personal-Lines-Functions/docs/increased_limit_factors.md

 What else can we learn from this model?
 1. If the model is correct, could we introduce more limit combinations (e.g. Occurance = 4xClaim)?
+2. How do we transform this and use it in a multivariate?